JipengGuo95/JipengGuo95.github.io/_pages/publications.md

 You can also find more articles on [Google Scholar](https://scholar.google.com/citations?user=iynZISwAAAAJ&hl=zh-CN&oi=ao).

 ## Preprints
+- DMCA: A Visual-Modality-Only Dual-Manifold Collaborative Attack on Vision-Language Models, 2026.
+Preprint, prepared by *Mengyuan Xin*. (通讯)

 - Heterogeneity is Not Global Metric: Mixed-pass Aggregation via Parallel Cross-filtering for GNNs, 2026.
 Preprint. (第一作者)

 - Unity in Diversity: Consensus-Structured Specificity Learning for Incomplete Multi-View Clustering, 2026.
 Preprint, prepared by *Yu Cao*. (通讯)